plazinho/house_prices/README.md

 - Data preprocessing
 - Feature engineering
 - Models training: Lasso, Ridge, XGboost, LGBM
-- Hyperparameters tuning with a a help of GridSearch
+- Hyperparameters tuning with a help of GridSearch
 - Feature analysis with a 'Feature importances' and 'Permutation importances'
 - Clustering with a KMeans algorithm and dimension reduction techniques: PCA, t-SNE and UMAP
 - Best result was achieved with a Lasso model: __546th__ place out of __4416__ with a RMSLE metric __0.12316__